vibewell25/vibewell/docs/docs/testing/K6-TESTING.md

 ./scripts/load-testing.sh
 ``` # K6 Load Testing for Redis Rate Limiting

-This document provides instructions on how to set up and run load tests for the Redis-based rate limiting system in the Vibewell application.
+This document provides instructions on how to set up and run load tests for the Redis-based rate limiting system in the VibeWell application.

 ## Overview